header-image-2

 The Foundation Program introduces students to the Clinical Skills and Simulation Lab (CSSL) at WCM-Q to develop their interpersonal and cross-cultural communication as well as teamwork skills through discussions and focused reflections and encounters with standardized patients at CSSL.
 Students gain a better understanding of the critical role that simulation centers like CSSL play in helping students to develop their communication and collaboration skills.

-The Physician Shadowing Experience is designed to expose students to the medical profession in clinical settings.
-Offered in the summer, this experience aims to provide future medical students with knowledge, skills, and behaviors that foster professionalism in medical school and beyond.
-Furthermore, students gain an understanding and appreciation of healthcare professions in Qatar and begin constructing a professional identity early in their pre-medical education.
-Over the summer, students visit an affiliated hospital regularly and observe physician-patient interactions, focusing on professionalism and communication dynamics.
-Students gain a real-life insight into the everyday challenges of being a healthcare practitioner and develop a humanistic approach towards establishing a compassionate and caring relationship with their community.
+the physician shadowing program is designed to expose students to the medical profession in clinical settings. offered in the summer, this experience aims to provide future medical students with knowledge, skills, and behaviors that foster professionalism in medical school and beyond. furthermore, students gain an understanding and appreciation of healthcare professions in qatar and begin constructing a professional identity early in their pre-medical education.